3kh0/ext-remover/README.md

 ### Setup

-1. Navigate to `chrome://version` on the Chromebook you wish to downgrade and check for your board under `Platform`.
+1. Navigate to `chrome://version` on the Chromebook you wish to downgrade.
+If that is blocked try `chrome://system/:~:text=CHROMEOS_RELEASE_DESCRIPTION`, and check for your board under `Platform`.
 For me, that would be octopus.

 ![chrome://version](img/chromeos-check-board.png)